cvisb/curated-alignments/README.md

 We periodically combine genomic sequences generated as part of our consortium with publicly available sequences.
 Our curated alignments do not include:

-   - laboratory strains (adapted, passaged, recombinant)
+   - laboratory strains (adapted, passaged, recombinant, antiviral & vaccine experiments)

    - sequences without a timestamp